Schedule a Consultation

 As a sex and relationship therapist, it hurts my heart to see so many couples trapped in the same painful loop: a fight over a misplaced mug or a misunderstood text becomes a battle for moral superiority.
 The conversation stops being about the issue and becomes solely about proving, "I am right, and you are wrong."

-Why on earth do we cling so tightly to the need to be "right", even when the relationship is clearly losing and both partners are suffering?
-Because for many, "being right" offers a painful, yet necessary, psychological payoff: the justification of victimhood.
-Ouch.
+Why on earth do we cling so tightly to the need to be "right," even when the relationship is clearly losing?
+Because for many, "being right" offers a painful yet necessary psychological payoff: the justification of victimhood.

 The Temporary Comfort of the High Ground

-1. Justification: If I am right, then your actions must be wrong, negligent, or malicious.
+• Justification: If I am right, then your actions must be wrong or malicious.
 This justifies my pain and anger.

-2. Safety from Self-Doubt: If I admit I might have misunderstood your tone, your intent, or the situation, I have to open the door to my own fallibility.
-Clinging to "rightness" is a shield against self-doubt.
+• Safety from Self-Doubt: Admitting I might have misunderstood your tone requires opening the door to my own fallibility.
+Clinging to "rightness" is a shield against vulnerability.

-3. Victim Status: If I am right and you are wrong, then I am the victim.
-This status temporarily absolves me of any responsibility for the resulting conflict, and it gives me permission to disengage or punish my partner.
+• Victim Status: If I am the right one and you are wrong, I am the victim.
+This status temporarily absolves me of responsibility for the conflict and gives me permission to punish or disengage.

-This feeling—this sense of validated suffering—is a powerful, addictive dopamine hit.
-It feels like safety.
+This sense of validated suffering is a powerful, addictive dopamine hit.
+It feels like safety, but it is a safety that excludes your partner.

 The Devastating Trade-Off: Pushing Love Away

 The problem is that this temporary feeling of vindication comes at an enormous cost.
-Every moment spent fighting for the emotional high ground is a moment you sacrifice the very things you truly need and crave: connection, love, and intimacy.
+Every moment spent fighting for the emotional high ground is a moment you sacrifice connection, love, and intimacy.

-It's totally ok if some or all of this is new information to you.
-You don't need to blame yourself or feel guilty, but you can start integrating your learning into your relationships from now on.
+It is completely okay if this is new information.
+You do not need to blame yourself, but you can start integrating this learning into your relationship from today.

 Intimata Newsletter